David LaChapelle: Fine-art photography

 Themes in LaChapelle's art photography, which he has developed in his Maui home, include salvation, redemption, paradise, and consumerism.
-It is clear that LaChapelle's moving in this, "new direction highlights his interest and understanding of both contemporary practice and art history".
+It is clear that LaChapelle's "new direction highlights his interest and understanding of both contemporary practice and art history".

 LaChapelle's images "both bizarre and gorgeous have forged a singular style that is unique, original, and perfectly unmistakeable."
 His photographs have been collected in a number of books.
 LaChapelle Land (1996) was selected as one of 101 "Seminal Photographic Books of the Twentieth Century" and is "highly valued by collectors".
 His second book, Hotel LaChapelle (1999), was described as a "garish, sexy, enchanting trip".
 Heaven to Hell (2006) featured "almost twice as many images as its predecessors", and "is an explosive compilation of new work by the visionary photographer".
 LaChapelle, Artists and Prostitutes (2006), a limited-edition, signed, numbered book contains 688 pages of photographs taken between 1985 and 2005.
 Artists and Prostitutes was published by Taschen and includes a photograph of the publisher Benedikt Taschen in a sadomasochism scene.

 Exhibitions

-In the last decade, LaChapelle has returned to a focus on fine art photography and has exhibited his work in several galleries and museums.
+In the first two decades of the 2000s, LaChapelle returned to a focus on fine art photography and exhibited his work in several galleries and museums.
 LaChapelle has had solo museum exhibitions at the Barbican Museum in London (2002), Kausthaus Wien in Vienna (2002), Palazzo Reale in Milan (2007), Museo del Antiguo Colegio de San Ildefonso in Mexico City (2009), the Musée de La Monnaie in Paris (2009), the Museum of Contemporary Art in Taipei (2010), and the Tel Aviv Museum of Art in Israel (2010).

 By 2011, LaChapelle had an exhibition at the Lever House in New York and retrospectives at the Museo Arte Contemporáneo de Puerto Rico, the Hanagaram Design Museum in Seoul, and Galerie Rudolfinum in Prague.
 In the following years, LaChapelle's works were also exhibited at the Los Angeles County Museum of Art in LA (2012), the Musée d'Orsay in Paris (2013), Fotografiska Museet in Sweden (2013) and the National Portrait Gallery in Washington D.C.
 (2014).

 In 2014, LaChapelle exhibited his series, 'Land Scape' in New York, Vienna, London, and Paris.
 Other shows include OstLicht Galerie fur Fotografie in Vienna, Austria, MAC Lima in Peru, Palazzo delle Esposizioni in Rome, and Museo de Arte Contemporáneo in Chile.
 In 2016, LaChapelle's work was shown at The Victoria and Albert Museum in London, DSC Gallery in the Czech Republic, at several venues in Montevideo in Uruguay and at the Edward Hopper House in New York.
-In 2018, LaChapelle exhibited ten of his series in one exhibition, Good News For Modern Man, in the Groninger Museum (The Netherlands).
+In 2018, LaChapelle exhibited 10 of his series in one exhibition, Good News For Modern Man, in the Groninger Museum (The Netherlands).

-In 2024, LaChapelle held his first major museum solo exhibition in North America at Fotografiska New York titled make Believe, which was also the museum’s first building-wide show.
+In 2024, LaChapelle held his first major museum solo exhibition in North America at Fotografiska New York titled Make Believe, which was also the museum’s first building-wide show.
 The exhibition featured over 150 works, combining some of LaChapelle’s most iconic images with new works.